 You will also find the largest arts and cultural complex in Seoul, Sejong Center for the Performing Arts, and a very large bookstore with an international selection called Kyobo (the same chain mentioned in the Gangnam section) at exit 4 at Gwanghwamun Station.
 There are also cafes and restaurants around the area.

-Gwanghwamun Plaza.
+How to get to Gwanghwamun Plaza.
 Gwanghwamun Station (광화문역) line 5 (purple) exit 9 – exit via Haechi Madang, an underground walkway that connects the station to the Plaza.

 Take a stroll along the man-made river in the middle of the city